hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

 ## Machine specific inputs

 Conveyor calls the combination of an operating system, CPU architecture and (for Linux) libc a *machine*.
 A machine is identified by a dot separated triple `os.cpu[.libc]`.
-You can specify which machines to build packages for using the `--machines=<first>,<second>` flag and can see all the supported machine names by running `conveyor --machines`.
+You can specify which machines to build packages for using the `app.machines` key.
 A machine name is made of:

 * OS: Can be `linux`, `windows` or `mac`.
 Some common alternative names are also supported (e.g. `win`, `osx`, `macos` and `darwin`)
 * CPU: Can be `amd64` or `aarch64`.
 Again some common alternatives are supported.